VinodhThiagarajan1309/vinodhthiagarajan1309.github.io/README.md

 ## Future Use cases

-  * Will be adding Udacity projects and should make the page read projects dynamically from a JSON file
+  * Will be adding Udacity projects and should make the page read projects dynamically from a JSON file.